djangofan/WebDriverTestingTemplate/README.md

 #### Eclipse
 To get it working on a regular Eclipse Juno (rather than Spring Source Suite) then perform the following<br/>
 steps.
 If you deviate from these steps you risk importing the project incorrectly.
+You know you did it<br/>correctly if your imported project resembles the screenshot I provided called "layout.png".

 1. Add the following software repositories to your Eclipse software update panel:<br/>
     a.
 "SpringSource Update Site for Eclipse Juno 4.2" - http://dist.springsource.com/release/TOOLS/update/e4.2 <br/>